peytoncordero/DRI25/pandas.md

     - "[Guide To Data Cleaning: Definition, Benefits, Components, And How To Clean Your Data](https://www.tableau.com/learn/articles/what-is-data-cleaning)"

 ethical considerations:
     - The dataset we are using for this workshop is from the [U.S. Refugee Arrivals Data](https://github.com/BuzzFeedNews/2015-11-refugees-in-the-united-states/blob/master/data/WRAPS-arrivals-by-destination-2005-2015-clean.csv).
-This dataset contains data about refugee arrivals to the United States between 2005 and 2015 and was originally compiled from the Department of State’s Refugee Processing Center by Jeremy Singer-Vine for his BuzzFeed article [“Where U.S. Refugees Come From — And Go — In Charts.”](https://www.buzzfeednews.com/article/jsvine/where-us-refugees-come-from-and-go-in-charts#.vooNwy74jO) The “refugee-arrivals-by-destination” CSV file, which you can download here <Download files='refugee-arrivals-by-destination.csv>, contains information about the number of refugees who arrived in each U.S. city and state, the year that they arrived, and the country from which they arrived.
+This dataset contains data about refugee arrivals to the United States between 2005 and 2015 and was originally compiled from the Department of State’s Refugee Processing Center by Jeremy Singer-Vine for his BuzzFeed article [“Where U.S. Refugees Come From — And Go — In Charts.”](https://www.buzzfeednews.com/article/jsvine/where-us-refugees-come-from-and-go-in-charts#.vooNwy74jO)
     - As with any dataset, responsible data analysis requires more than just technical tools like Pandas.
 We also need to interrogate the data.
 Who collected this data?
 How and why is this data being collected?
 What assumptions are baked into this data?
 What consequences does this data have in the world?
 What does this data tell us about our world?
 When exploring this dataset, we can consider the meaning of the status of refugee, who has a right to claim that status, and which refugees are considered eligible to legally resettle in the U.S..
 We could also think about who may not be represented in this data, including asylum seekers who migrate to the U.S. and become undocumented immigrants while waiting for their asylum claims to be processed.

 projects: